 What is Stress concentration?

-Mechanical elements such as shafts, gears, support brackets threaded fasteners, etc often have 3D features that change their size and shape to fulfil their purposes such as stepped shaft shoulder for ball bearing, shaft keyways for keys, grooves for retainer rings, and O-rings.
+Mechanical elements such as shafts, gears, support brackets, threaded fasteners, etc., often have 3D features that change their size and shape to fulfil their purposes, such as stepped shaft shoulder for ball bearings, shaft keyways for keys, grooves for retainer rings, and O-rings.

 These sudden change geometry points under its load conditions often create localized stress fields where the part typically fails.
-This localized stress is called Stress concentration and those features are sometimes referred to as Stress concentrators or stress raisers or risers.
+This localized stress is called Stress concentration and those features are sometimes referred to as Stress concentrators, stress raisers, or risers.

 What is the Stress concentration factor?

-A stress concentration factor normally denoted as Kt quantifies the stress concentration in a part and is defined as the ratio of the maximum stress to the nominal or reference stress.
+A stress concentration factor, normally denoted as Kt, quantifies the stress concentration in part and is defined as the ratio of the maximum stress to the nominal or reference stress.

 Kt = σmax/σnom